-Divide the text into the following sections: Introduction, Methods, Results, and Conclusions.
+Divide the text into the sections described above depending on content type.
 Use commas (,) to separate thousands and full stop (.) for decimals (e.g. 12,354.55).
 Include tables in the manuscript file, after the references.
 Number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text.
 Figures must be submitted as separate files and not embedded in the Word document.

 Units of measure

 Laboratory values are expressed using conventional units of measure, with relevant Système International (SI) conversion factors expressed secondarily (in parentheses) only at first mention.
 Articles that contain numerous conversion factors may list them together in a paragraph at the end of the Methods section.
 In tables and figures, a conversion factor to SI units should be provided in a footnote or legend.
 The metric system is preferred for the expression of length, area, mass, and volume.
 For more details, see the Units of Measure conversion table on the website of the AMA Manual of Style.